 COPE has developed Ethical Guidelines for Peer Reviewers which help peer-reviewers to identify the most ethical approach to peer-review.
 We encourage our registered reviewers to review these guidelines, as they play an important role in identifying misconduct.
 We expect reviewers registered for certification with ReviewerCredits to adopt the most professional ethical approach to all reviews they claim on our portal, with specific reference to the following points:

 - Perform a review personally, if you are competent on the subject, do not have conflict of interest and have the time to dedicate to it, avoiding to engage junior colleagues without permission from the Editor

-- Inform the editors if you are working on similar topics or if you work on the same institution of the authors
+- Inform the editors if you are working on similar topics or if you work at the same institution of the authors

-- Perform your review confidentially, returning fair, polite and constructive comments within the allocate time
+- Perform your review confidentially, returning fair, polite and constructive comments within the allocated time

 - Share with the editor confidentially potential ethical issues

 The mission of our platform is to certify the peer-review process of all Journals for which a registered peer-reviewer has made a claim.
 This occurs when a Journal’s editor (or editorial office) confirms that a completed peer-review has effectively taken place.
 We have created an automated process to assign credits to registered users, which is based on the confirmations by Journals.